-Hey new blogger!
-You want to start a new blog, but how on earth do you choose a profitable blog topic?
+So you want to start a blog, but you’re not quite sure how to choose a profitable blog topic.

-In today’s post, we’ll discover some ways for you to thoughtfully choose a blog topic as well as determine your target audience.
+In this post, we’ll discover some ways for you to thoughtfully choose an interesting yet profitable blog topic and we’ll also determine who your target audience is.

 What’s a Niche Anyway?

 A niche is just a fine-tuned topic you choose for your blog that is targeted at a small subset of people.

 By the way, is it “neesh” or “nitch?”
 Well, according to dictionary.com, it’s “nitch.”
 You’re welcome 🙂

 According to businessdictionary.com, a niche is:

 “Concentrating all marketing efforts on a small but specific and well-defined segment of the population.
 Niches do not ‘exist’ but are ‘created’ by identifying needs, wants, and requirements that are being addressed poorly or not at all by other [companies or bloggers], and developing and delivering goods or services to satisfy them.
 As a strategy, niche marketing is aimed at being a big fish in a small pond instead of being a small fish in a big pond…”

 Niche marketing is aimed at being a big fish in a small pond instead of being a small fish in a big pond